 Doctor of Philosophy in Social Welfare

-A total of 36 credit hours of course work is required, plus 18 hours of dissertation credit.
-A qualifying examination, given after completion of course work, determines each student’s eligibility for degree candidacy.
+A total of 37 credit hours of coursework is required, plus 18 credit hours of dissertation credit.
+A qualifying examination, given after completion of coursework, determines each student’s eligibility for degree candidacy.
 The degree is awarded following successful completion of the dissertation.

 In response to the different needs and interests of potential PhD students, the Mandel School offers two formats for meeting course and degree requirements.
-Program requirements under both formats include taking 12 courses (36 credit hours), passing a qualifying exam, and completing a dissertation.
+Program requirements under both formats include taking 55 credit hours (28 required, 9 electives, and 18 dissertation credit hours), passing a qualifying exam, and completing a dissertation.
 The Alternative Program Structures are:

 Under this format, full-time students can complete course requirements and individualized research fellowships over two academic years.

 Part time students are expected to complete the coursework requirements within three years.